JuliaYu2002/csc223-cloaf/README.md

 Starter App for ValetBike project

 ## Environment Configuration
 Follow the general steps in the next section to set up your local development environment from scratch.
-It is essential that you also **consult a more detailed guide** that corresponds to your specific type of development machine.
+It is essential that you **consult a more detailed guide** that corresponds to your specific type of development machine.
 Use one of the guides listed below to help you complete the steps for setting up ValetBike on your machine.

 * [Install Ruby on Mac (Intel and M1)](https://mac.install.guide/ruby/index.html)
 * [Install Ruby on Mac (M1 additional details)](https://github.com/deadroxy/valetbike/blob/master/notes/dev-enviro.md)